ggordan/GutterColor/README.md

 # Gutter Color

-Gutter Color is a Sublime Text plugin which displays a colored icon for all lines which contain a color.
+Gutter Color is a cross-platform Sublime Text plugin which displays a colored icon for all lines which contain a color.

 ![GutterColor](screenshot.png)